 When to Use In-house Resources vs. Third-Party Consultants

-For data transformation efforts, engaging an expert consultant with experience in middle-market, PE-backed companies provides many advantages.
-Benefits include industry experience helping companies in traditional industries like healthcare, manufacturing, and commercial services, become data-driven.
+For data transformation efforts, engaging an expert consultant with experience in middle-market, PE-backed companies provides many advantages:

 Private equity firms can leverage a data intelligence partner throughout their investment lifecycle including target acquisition data diligence, portfolio company value creation, liquidity event support, and fund and portfolio reporting.

 Why Power BI?

 Power BI is the market leader in business intelligence according to Gartner, Forrester, and other credible sources.
 Other platforms such as Tableau and Qlik are also fully capable of delivering data insights.
 However, one of the primary advantages of Power BI is its integrations with the Office 365 suite and all things Microsoft.